bmw-tech/widget_driver/widget_driver/README.md

       As mentioned, these annotations are used by the `TestDriver`, and you have to provide them!
 The values provided there are only used in testing.
 Never in any production code.
 Because in production you use the real business logic.

-      But in your `widgetTests` these values are used when your widget is used as a child-widget.
+      But in your `widgetTests` these values are used when your widget is used as a child-widget in another widget.
 This helps you to test widgets in isolation, without caring about which dependencies all your child widgets need.
+This mean that when you test a widget, you can ignore any dependencies which any of your child widgets might need internally.
+Since those child widgets will just use the default values provided by their `TestDriver`.
+So you are free to focus on te data which your widget needs.

       For a more in-depth documentation about `TestDrivers` read [here](doc/testing.md).